Written by Gabriel RomioUpdated on May 18, 2026

 Looking for alternatives to Skype?
 Try CloudTalk for free today and make your decision

-Why is Skype shutting down completely?
+Why is the Skype Number service shutting down completely?

 Microsoft’s decision to discontinue Skype, including its virtual numbers, reflects a combination of strategic factors and shifts in the digital communication market after the COVID-19 pandemic.